Gr34ter/mealYou/README.md

 :bangbang: for now you can register with **ANY e-mail adress**

+Also test user is free too used:

+email: testguy@dev.mail
+password: testguy123

+**ENJOY**

 This is a simple website to create, store, and plan your favourites meals for a day you choose to eat them. :pizza:

 ## :grey_exclamation: Technologies that should be used :